dgrtwo/dgrtwo.github.com/_posts/2017-08-09-trump-followup.md

 percent_mentioned <- mean(between$obama)
 {% endhighlight %}

 Between July 2011 and November 2012 (Obama's re-election), **a full 32.3%% of Trump's tweets mentioned Obama by name** (and that's not counting the ones that mentioned him or the election implicitly, [like this](https://twitter.com/realDonaldTrump/status/266037143628038144)).
+Of course, this is old news, but it's an interesting insight into what Trump's Twitter was up to when it didn't draw as much attention as it does now.

-Trump's opinion of Obama is well known enough that this may be the most redundant sentiment analysis I've ever done... but it's worth noting that that was the moment Trump's tweets turned negative.
+Trump's opinion of Obama is well known enough that this may be the most redundant sentiment analysis I've ever done, but it's worth noting that this was the time period where Trump's tweets first turned negative.
 This requires tokenizing the tweets into words.
 I do so with the [tidytext package](http://tidytextmining.com/) created by me and Julia Silge.

 {% highlight r %}
+library(tidytext)

 all_tweet_words <- all_tweets %>%
   mutate(text = str_replace_all(text, "https?://t.co/[A-Za-z\\d]+|&amp;", "")) %>%
   filter(!str_detect(text, "^(\"|RT)")) %>%